Black Hereford Breed

 In 2003, Black Herefords received international breed designation by the National Association of Animal breeders.

-In 2005, the breed developed its own EPD’s as a separate beef brand.
+In 2005, the breed developed its own EPDs as a separate beef breed.

 The meat quality of Black Hereford beef cattle is superb.
 Many cattle ranchers choose this breed specifically for this factor alone.
 But, display a number of exceptional qualities.